midhun98/little-lemon/README.md

 # Meta Backend Capstone
-This is a capstone project for the Meta Back-End Development course..
+This is a capstone project for the Meta Back-End Development course.